 |Stimulus Check Amounts for Heads of Household & 1 Child|

-One important thing to note about these stimulus checks is that they do not count towards your taxable income for tax year 2020.
+Another important thing to note about both stimulus checks is that they do not count towards your taxable income for tax year 2020.
 In addition, the check is not seen as an advance on your 2020 tax refund, as they are entirely distinct from one another.
 Stimulus checks are also not a loan, so the federal government is not expecting that money to be repaid.

-The majority of stimulus check recipients have received their payment via direct deposit.
+For reference, the majority of the first stimulus check recipients have received their payment via direct deposit.
 So if you set up direct deposit on a past tax return, you should have gotten your direct cash payment in your on-file bank account by about April 15.
 That leaves anyone getting a stimulus check in the mail last in line, especially if they have a high AGI.

 If you are required to file a tax return, but you have not done so for 2018 or 2019, then you’ll need to file a 2019 return to receive a check.
 But if you were not required to file for tax years 2018 or 2019, the IRS is offering an online tool that allows you to enter your personal and bank account information so that you can get your stimulus check.
 Those who receive any of the following should not use this tool: